Giftedness is SO misunderstood.

 vivid, absorbing, penetrating, encompassing, complex, commanding – a way of being quiveringly alive (Piechowski, 1992, p.
 181).

-Renowned giftedness expert Annamarie Roeper (1982) describes giftedness beautifully.
-She states that giftedness is,
+Renowned expert Annamarie Roeper (1982) describes giftedness beautifully.
+She states that it is,

 a greater awareness, a greater sensitivity, and a greater ability to understand and transform perceptions into intellectual and emotional experiences (p.
 21).